iltommi/qdb-documentation/source/reference/qdbd.rst

 You can also disable data storage altogether, making quasardb a pure in-memory repository.
 In transient mode, entries will be lost on eviction or node shutdown and entries cannot be interated upon.
 See :option:`--transient` and `transient-mode`.

+It is possible to limit the amount of space a node will occupy with the "max_size" option.
+The writes to the node will fail when the disk usage reaches that limit, warnings being emitted before that point.
+The write ahead log is not accounted in the space usage meaning that the actual disk usage may be greater than the limit.
+Compression may also reduce the actual disk usage.

 For more information, see :doc:`../concepts/data_storage` and :doc:`../concepts/data_transfer`.